Organisation and Management

 Project: Travel (business trip)

 This concept is a form of project-based problem-driven learning.
 It is a practical application of the theory that you learn about in the subject ‘Project Management: travel & event management’.
-Based on a case study, in team you will organize an incentive trip, just as you would if you were working for a company.
+Based on a case study, you will organize an incentive trip in a team, just as you would if you were working for a company.
 We provide you with a structure (a case study with a number of requirements: see below) and a bibliography.
 The aim is that you look for the most effective way of carrying out these tasks.
 Various groups will be working on the same case study for eight weeks.
 A jury will decide on which incentive trip best meets the set requirements.

 Course materials: Syllabus